Training-and-Development-SRE/dynatrace-monitoring-as-service/README.md

 **Step 4: Execute some load**
 We have a JMeter script ready that executes constant load against the app.
 Here are the steps to kick it off:
 1. cd jmeter-as-container
-2. ./build_docker.sh
-3. ./quicklaunch.sh <YOURPUBLICDNS>, e.g: ./quicklaunch.sh ec2-11-222-33-44.compute-1.amazonaws.com
+2. ./quicklaunch.sh <YOURPUBLICDNS>, e.g: ./quicklaunch.sh ec2-11-222-33-44.compute-1.amazonaws.com

 This executes the script scripts/SampleNodeJsServiceTest.jmx.
-It simulates 10 concurrent users and the test will run until you call "./stop.test.sh".
+It simulates 10 concurrent users and the test will run until you call "./stop_test.sh".
 Once stopped you get the JMeter Result Dashboard in the local results.zip!

 **Step 5: Explore automated monitoring result and how it works!**

 Here are a couple of things that happened "automagically" due to the auto installation of OneAgent through this part of the CloudFormation Script.

 *How to install the OneAgent?
-How to pass hostautotag.conf?*
+How to pass hostautotag.conf?
+How to create hostgroup?*
 Lets first look at the script so you can replicate this in your own scripts (CloudFormation, Terraform, Saltstack ...)
 ```json
 "wget --no-check-certificate -O Dynatrace-OneAgent-Linux.sh \"",